![]() |

 rim, so it makes a difference.
 Bring the gauge inside at your time of observation.

-If it has stopped snowing, you can bring it in earlier and just let the snowmelt.
+If it has stopped snowing, you can bring it in earlier and just let the snow melt.

-For example, let's say 0.51" of warm water was added to the snow.
-Then when
+the amount of hot water you poured in.
+For example, let's say 0.51" of warm water was

-the total sample was measured, it read 0.82" How much precipitation should
+added to the snow.
+Then, when the total sample was measured, it read 0.82".
+How much

-be recorded?
-The answer should be 0.31"
+precipitation should be recorded?
+The answer should be 0.31".

 0.82" - Total of melted snow with the added warm water

--0.51" - Total warm water added to melt snow
+- 0.51" - Total warm water added to melt snow

-(the amount you should report)
+0.31" - Daily Precipitation (the amount you should report)

 Make sure you avoid spilling.
 It can happen.